joshwadle/My-solutions-to-precourse/Chapter_5_Probability/readme.md

 ### This is a chapter that gives you the opportunity to cover various topics in probability.

 ## Learning Objectives
-A basic understanding of probability and statisitics is vital to becoming a data scientist.
+A basic understanding of probability and statistics is vital to becoming a data scientist.
 Afterall, that is what makes you different from a software engineer.
 Please complete this chapter before moving on to ```Chapter_6_statistics```.

-  - Counting: permutation/combination (`itertools`)
+  - Counting: permutation/combination (python module: `itertools`)
   - Conditional probability and Bayes formula
   - Probability distribution functions for discrete random variables (binomial, geometric, Poisson distributions)
   - Probability distibution for continuous random variables (uniform, normal, exponential distributions)
-  - Generating simulations in python (`scipy.stats`)
+  - Generating simulations in python (python module `scipy` and in particular `scipy.stats`)

 ## Main Resources
-If you feel like you need a review, there are very abridged lecture notes in the ```resources``` folder that will catch you up to speed.
+If you feel like you need a review, there are very abridged lecture notes in the `resources` folder that will catch you up to speed.
 Here is a recommended order to read the lecture notes in:

  - combinatorics_lecture
  - conditional_probability_lecture